ProfilePic

 As with conventional loans, the lender holds the final decision on whether to approve you for an FHA loan, meaning they may have different requirements and standards that you must meet in addition to those listed above.

-Here's a calculator that can help you determine what your FHA loan payments will be based on your purchased price, down payment, term, and interest rate.
+Here's a calculator that can help you determine your FHA loan payments based on your purchased price, down payment, term, and interest rate.
 If you still have questions about how to qualify for an FHA loan or want to know more about applying, contact NASB.
 We are expert FHA lenders who can help you get answers.
-Call us at 844-334-4739, or get a free rate quote here
+Call us at 888-661-1982 or get a free rate quote here